 The nucleus of the disc could be likened to a ball bearing in that it acts as a medium between two solid structures (the vertebrae bones).
 They allow movements in all directions between the bones, while the ligaments and muscles keep the alignment of these bones.

 Possible causes of Neck Pain

 Neck Pain may be divided firstly into categories:

-(a) Acute Neck Pain following an accident, incident or sudden movement, following a prolonged sustained posture such as sleeping awkwardly.
+- Acute Neck Pain: usually occurs following an accident, incident or sudden movement, or a prolonged sustained posture such as sleeping awkwardly.

-(b) Chronic Neck Ache which the sufferer may have for a period of months or years.
+- Chronic Neck Pain: The sufferer may have this for a period of months or years.
 This could be caused by sedentary lifestyle, poor posture and muscle imbalances, repetitive sports or activities, structural problems etc.

-(c) Acute on chronic pain, where the sufferer has a flare up of a chronic or previous neck pain.
+- Acute on Chronic Pain: Where the sufferer has a flare up of a chronic or previous neck pain.